Characteristics of a Historian

-The local area is fully utilised to achieve the desired outcomes, with extensive opportunities for learning outside the classroom embedded in practice such as visits to the Iron Age fort at Killerton Planning is informed by and aligned with the national curriculum.
-Within our knowledge-rich approach, there is a strong emphasis on people and the community of our local area.
+The local area is fully utilised to achieve the desired outcomes, with extensive opportunities for learning outside the classroom embedded in practice such as visits to the Iron Age fort at Killerton House and Gardens and Exeter's City Centre.

 The Early Years Foundation Stage (EYFS) follows the ‘Development Matters in the EYFS’ guidance which aims for all children in reception to have an ‘Understanding of the World; people and communities, the world and technology’ by the end of the academic year.

 At Stoke Canon C of E Primary School children are encouraged to develop a greater understanding and knowledge of the world, as well as their place in it.
 The geography curriculum at Stoke Canon C of E Primary School enables children to develop knowledge and skills that are transferable to other curriculum areas.
 Geography is, by nature, an investigative subject, which develops and understanding of concepts, knowledge and skills.
 We seek to inspire in children a curiosity and fascination about the world and its people ; to promote the children’s interest and understanding of diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
-We make the most of our local area with visits including around Stoke Canon e.g. children walk around the village looking at land use, the local river Exe, visits to Exeter, Dartmoor and Exmouth.
+We make the most of our local area with visits including around Stoke Canon e.g. children walk around the village looking at land use, the local river Exe and Culm, visits to Exeter, Dartmoor and Exmouth.

 Outcomes in topic and literacy books, evidence a broad and balanced geography curriculum and demonstrate children’s acquisition of identified key knowledge.
-Children review their successes in achieving the lesson objectives at the end of every session and are actively encouraged to identify their own target areas, with these being identified, shared and verified by teachers as necessary.
+Children review their successes in achieving the lesson objectives at the end of every session and through retrieval practice.
 As children progress throughout the school, they develop a deep knowledge, understanding an appreciation of their local area and its place within the wider geographical context.